Cubulated groups: thickness, relative hyperbolicity, and simplicial boundaries: Characterizing thickness of order 1

 For each $F\in\mathcal F$, let $\widehat F$ be the convex hull of $N_{\tau}(F)$.
-Since $\widehat F$ is convex, it is a CAT(0) cube complex, and moreover, $\simp\widehat F$ is bounded and positive-dimensional, being a single simplex with at least two vertices.
+Since $\widehat F$ is convex, it is a CAT(0) cube complex, and moreover, $\simp\widehat F$ is bounded and positive-dimensional, being a connected subcomplex of the simplicial boundary of a cubical flat of dimension at least 2 and containing the boundary of a flat orthant.
 Thus $\widehat F$ is wide, by Theorem~\ref{thm:unconstrictedCC}.
 We conclude that $\{\widehat F:F\in\mathcal F\}$ is a set of convex (and hence uniformly quasiconvex) wide subcomplexes that covers $\mathbf X$.
 By definition, each $\widehat F$ has the property that every $f\in\widehat F$ is contained in a bi-infinite combinatorial geodesic, and therefore each point in $\widehat F$ is uniformly close to a bi-infinite CAT(0) quasigeodesic.
 To conclude that $\{\widehat F\}$ is uniformly wide, it remains to check that no ultralimit of a sequence in $\{\widehat F\}$ has a cut-point; this is the content of Lemma~\ref{lem:uniformlywide} below.

 Let $p,q\in\mathbf X$ be 0-cubes, and choose $F,F'\in\mathcal F$ so that $p\in N_k(F),q\in N_k(F')$.
 By assumption, there exists a sequence $v_F=u_0,u_1,\ldots,u_n=v_{F'}$ of maximal simplices in $\mathfrak C$ such that $u_i\cap u_{i+1}\neq\emptyset$ for all $i$.
 For each $i$, let $\widehat F_i\in\mathcal F$ be the convex hull of a maximal flat sector containing an orthant representing $u_i$.
 If for each $i$, there exist geodesic rays $\gamma\subset\widehat F_i,\gamma'\subset\widehat F_{i+1}$ that fellow-travel at distance $\tau$, then we have thickly connected $p$ to $q$ using convex hulls of flat orthants.
 (Note that the intersection of CAT(0) $\tau$-neighborhoods of convex subcomplexes is convex.)
 Otherwise, for any pair $F_{i},F_{i+1}$ not containing such a pair of geodesic rays, we construct a third flat orthant $F_{i+\frac{1}{2}}$ whose convex hull has unbounded intersection with $\widehat F_i$ and $\widehat F_{i+1}$, using the Flat Bridge Trick.
 Adding the new $\widehat F_{i+\frac{1}{2}}$ for each $i$ yields the desired thickly connecting sequence.